Pier 99

 Wait, what?

-I had expected him to return by now.
+He should have returned by now.
 He said “in a bit,” right?

 Fifteen.